-Note 2.
-Loss per Share
+Earnings (Loss) per Share

-Basic loss per share is computed on the basis of the weighted-average number of common shares outstanding for the reporting period.
-Diluted loss per share is computed on the basis of the weighted-average number of common shares plus potential dilutive common shares outstanding using the treasury-stock method.
-Potential dilutive common shares consist of outstanding stock options and outstanding warrants.
+Basic earnings (loss) per share is computed on the basis of the weighted-average number of common shares outstanding for the reporting period.
+Diluted earnings per share is computed on the basis of the weighted-average number of common shares plus potential dilutive common shares outstanding using the treasury-stock method.
+Potential dilutive common shares consist of outstanding stock options and warrants.